Kolten Wong Player Props: Mariners vs. Twins

-On Thursday, Kolten Wong (on the back of going 0-for-3) and the Seattle Mariners face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 3:40 PM ET.
+After going 0-for-3 in his most recent game, Kolten Wong and the Seattle Mariners take on the Minnesota Twins (who will hand the ball to Kenta Maeda) at 7:40 PM ET on Monday.

-In his last game he had a hitless showing (0-for-3) against the Twins.
+In his previous game he had a hitless performance (0-for-3) against the Blue Jays.

 Kolten Wong Game Info & Props vs. the Twins